bmodee/Teknikattan/docs/source/overview.rst

 ===============

 This is a brief overview of how the entire system works.
-There is then more detail about the client and the server.
+There is then more detail about the client, the server and the database.

 .. toctree::
     :maxdepth: 2